 Some companies offer global plans on the same terms to all employees wherever resident.
 These organisations need to ensure that they understand the regulatory requirements in the jurisdictions in which they operate and that they deal with these and, in particular, tax withholding requirements.
-This is to ensure that neither the employees nor the employer has a nasty (and potentially costly) surprise waiting for them in the form of interest and / or penalties which could negate the incentivising effect of the award.
+This is to ensure that neither the employees nor the employer have a nasty (and potentially costly) surprise waiting for them in the form of interest and / or penalties which could negate the incentivising effect of the award.

 Other organisations seek to make use of local tax advantaged arrangements which typically take the form of sub-plans which operate under an ‘umbrella’ plan which includes the overriding provisions applicable in all jurisdictions.

 This guidance note looks at both the key UK provisions which should be considered when awards are made to UK employees (for the purposes of this note ‘employees’ includes office-holders); and sets out some details of the main UK tax advantaged plan commonly used as a tax efficient sub-plan.
-It is not intended to be comprehensive and due to the complex nature of the law surrounding this area it is recommended that each arrangement is considered on a case by case basis.
+It is not intended to be comprehensive and due to the complex nature of the legislation surrounding this area it is recommended that each arrangement is considered on a case by case basis.